dbarbosapn/coding-solutions-cci/Chapter 1 - Arrays and Strings/1.1 - Is Unique/README.md

 This would take O(n) space and O(n) time, for n = number of characters.

-## This is actually a very good algorithm but then we're asked to do it with O(1) space, that means, no additional space.
+## This is actually a very good algorithm but then we're asked to do it with O(1) space.

 If we're supposed to not use additional space, we must manipulate the string.
 So, we can order it and then look for consecutive equal characters.